-Foam Roofs for New York Residents
+Spray Foam Roofs for New York Residents

-Foam roofing is more common on commercial buildings, but many New Yorker’s are starting to explore foam because of it’s incredible durability and energy efficiency.
+Spray foam roofs are more common on commercial buildings, but many New Yorker’s are starting to explore foam because of it’s incredible durability and energy efficiency.
 When sprayed on a roof deck, foam provides excellent water resistance and thermal insulation because it is seamless, leaving no joints for rainwater to leak through to your interior or for air conditioning to escape from your home.
 Considering that as much as 40% of your home’s energy is lost due to air infiltration, this is foam’s primary advantage over other roofing systems.
 The Department of Energy estimates that 56% of the energy used in your home goes toward heating and cooling, so investing in a foam roof that acts as a safeguard against energy leaks will have a big impact on your monthly utility bills.

 Another great benefit of foam roofing is that it can be applied over an existing roof, saving you the high labor cost of a tear-off job and diverting a tremendous amount of roofing waste from your local landfill.
 It is important to note though that a foam room does requires a clean surface for proper application.
 It must be dry and free of contaminants like oil.